Hub-OS/documentation-website/docs/01-client/00-getting-started.md

 [More details on Sumneko Lua's Annotations](https://luals.github.io/wiki/annotations/)

-An example of how this works, see how the `button` variable gets suggestions and documentation from only adding `---@param player Entity`:
+An example of how this works, see how the `button` variable receives suggestions and documentation from only adding `---@param player Entity`:

 ![Autocomplete](/img/getting-started/utilizing-types.png)